If there’s one thing most of us can agree on, it’s that diet fatigue is real.

 Or, they go into a diet like this in an attempt to sustain it, quickly realize they can’t, and then swear off all “diets.”

-Why Paleo is Best for Long-Term
+Why The Paleo Diet Is Best for the Long-Term

 The Paleo Diet allows you more variety within its template, which would also have been a key factor in the Paleolithic human’s diet.

 For instance, if a hunter-gatherer came across a spot of honey, they wouldn’t shun it—they would indulge in it.
 But coming across that honey was an infrequent thing.
 They couldn’t simply buy concentrated honey off the shelf the way we can today.
+In other words, they would have had it once in a while.

 Instead of using Whole30 for short-term gains, try going Whole Life with Paleo, and reap long-term, sustained health.